Double Click Test — Check for Switch Bouncing & Double Click Problems

 What is Double Clicking?

 While intentional double clicks typically have a 100–200ms gap between them, switch bounce produces intervals under 50ms — far too fast for any human to physically click.
-This tool measures the precise timing between each click event to distinguish between deliberate double clicks and hardware-induced bounce.
+The fastest human click interval is approximately 40–50ms during butterfly clicking.
+This tool measures the precise timing between each click event to distinguish between deliberate double clicks and hardware-induced bounce, with sub-millisecond accuracy using the browser's performance.now() API.

 What Causes Mouse Double Clicking?

 The most common cause is wear on the mouse's micro switch.
 Most gaming and office mice use Omron-style mechanical micro switches that rely on a thin metal leaf spring to make electrical contact.
-Over thousands of clicks, this spring fatigues, causing it to vibrate (bounce) on contact instead of making a clean single connection.
+The Omron D2FC-F-7N, the most widely used switch in gaming mice, is rated for 20 million clicks but commonly begins exhibiting bounce issues between 5–10 million actuations.
+Higher-rated switches like the Omron D2FC-F-K (50M) and Kailh GM 8.0 (80M) tend to last significantly longer before bounce appears.

-Other factors include static electricity buildup, dust or debris inside the switch mechanism, oxidation on the electrical contacts, and firmware or driver issues.
-High-humidity environments can accelerate corrosion on switch contacts, while very low humidity can increase static-related misfires.
+Other factors include static electricity buildup (particularly in low-humidity environments below 30% RH), dust or debris inside the switch mechanism, oxidation on the electrical contacts, and firmware or driver issues.
+High-humidity environments above 70% RH can accelerate corrosion on switch contacts, while very low humidity can increase static-related misfires.
+Temperature extremes outside the switch operating range of 0–40°C can also affect contact reliability.

 How to Fix Double Click Issues

-Software fixes: Software fixes: Some mice offer debounce settings in their companion software.
-Increasing the debounce time (e.g., from 10ms to 20–30ms) can filter out bounce events, though it adds slight input latency.
-Third-party tools and operating system settings can also adjust double-click timing thresholds.
+- Software fixes — Some mice offer debounce settings in their companion software (e.g., Razer Synapse, Logitech G Hub).
+Increasing the debounce time from the default 4–10ms to 20–30ms can filter out bounce events, though it adds input latency equal to the debounce value.
+Third-party tools like DoubleClickFix and operating system double-click speed settings can also help mask the issue.

-Hardware fixes: Hardware fixes: For a permanent solution, you can replace the micro switch entirely.
-Kailh, TTC, and Huano switches are popular replacements.
+- Hardware fixes — For a permanent solution, you can replace the micro switch entirely.
+Popular replacement switches include Kailh GM 8.0 (80M rated, 0.6N force), TTC Gold (60M rated), and Huano Blue Shell (30M rated).
 This requires soldering skills and opening your mouse.
-Some users have success temporarily by blowing compressed air into the switch or rapidly clicking 50–100 times to dislodge debris.
+Some users have success temporarily by blowing compressed air into the switch or rapidly clicking 50–100 times to dislodge debris from the contact points.

-Prevention: Prevention: Mice with optical switches (like the Razer DeathAdder V3) are immune to bounce because they use an infrared light beam instead of metal contacts.
-If double clicking is a recurring issue, consider upgrading to an optical-switch mouse.
+- Prevention — Mice with optical switches (like the Razer DeathAdder V3 with Razer 3rd Gen Optical Switches) are immune to bounce because they use an infrared light beam instead of metal contacts — the switch registers at the speed of light (~0.2ms actuation) with zero contact bounce.
+If double clicking is a recurring issue, consider upgrading to an optical-switch mouse for a permanent, maintenance-free solution.

 Optical vs Mechanical Switches

 Optical switches replace the metal contact with an infrared LED and photodiode.
-When you press the button, a shutter interrupts or allows the light beam, creating a clean digital signal with zero contact bounce.
+When you press the button, a shutter interrupts or allows the light beam, creating a clean digital signal with zero contact bounce and actuation speeds of approximately 0.2ms.
 The trade-off is a slightly different click feel that some users find less crisp.
 Razer, Bloody, and other manufacturers offer optical-switch mice specifically designed to eliminate double-click issues.
+Optical switches are rated for 90–100 million clicks — significantly higher than mechanical alternatives.

 Frequently Asked Questions